-The fact of the matter is that we never know what’s going on inside someone else’s heart and mind.
+The truth is that we never know what’s going on inside someone else’s heart and mind.
 For instance, that student might have never been allowed to choose clothing for themselves, and thus were never permitted to express their own personal tastes via their appearance.

 If your wardrobe was chosen by you, with love and creativity, they might have felt immense resentment about it.
 That manifested in judgmental, critical, and mocking behavior.
 They may have even tried to lasso other friends into helping to make fun of you so they felt better about themselves.

-Even though they appeared to be in a place of “superiority,” they were in fact quite wounded and – yes indeed – envious.
+Even though they appeared to be in a place of “superiority,” they were in fact quite wounded and envious.

 8. They are attached to their opinions and feelings rather than neutral observations.

-Not sure if you’ve noticed, but a lot of people are highly opinionated these days, especially online.
-Furthermore, they’re keen to express how offended they are if anyone’s opinion goes contrary to their own.
+A lot of people are highly opinionated these days, especially online.
+They’re also keen to express how offended they are if anyone’s opinion goes contrary to their own.

-Some people even go so far as to claim that they’ve been personally injured or “attacked” by those who hold different opinions.
+Some people even claim that they’ve been personally injured or “attacked” by those who hold different opinions.
 They might also try to rally their social circle to silence or doxx the person who dared to make them feel bad.

-This kind of behavior is incredibly unhealthy, as it doesn’t allow any room for rational debate.
-Instead of just thinking “okay, this is what I believe, and that’s what you believe, and both of these have merit even if we disagree,” people get incredibly attached to – and emotionally invested in – their ideology.
+This unhealthy behavior doesn’t allow any room for rational debate and healthy conflict.
+Instead of just thinking “okay, this is what I believe, and that’s what you believe, and both of these have merit even if we disagree,” people get incredibly attached to—and emotionally invested in—their ideology.

 Then they get defensive and aggressive if others disagree with their stance.
 It’s as though they can’t separate who they are from what they think or feel.
 Thus, when someone questions them, or makes a valid argument about their opinion on a subject, it’s seen as an attack against them personally.
 And if they are being judged for their opinion, they sure as hell are going to judge back.